Tomi-Familoni/Oluwatomi-Familoni/documentation/ExploratoryTests.md

 ## DELIVERABLE 1 - Exploratory Test on Monefy Budget Manager Mobile App
 ### by Oluwatomi Familoni

-- Please perform the testing session and write in a markdown file:
-- Exploratory testing charters to document your testing.
-- Findings from your charters.
-Did everything work as expected?
-What bugs were discovered?
-- Prioritisation of those charters - which area of the app or testing would you explore first and why?
-- How much time you have planned for each charter?
-- What kind of risks you need to mitigate for this type of application?

 ## Exploratory Testing Charters: